rach-db/networkwalks-B082-week3/README.md

           ↓
    Extract PDF Hash
           ↓
      Save as hash1.txt
           ↓
    Load Hash into Johnny
           ↓
  Start John the Ripper
           ↓
     Recover Password
           ↓
   Open the Protected PDF
 ```

----
+## What I Learned

+This task helped me understand the practical side of password cracking instead of just learning the theory.

+Some of the things I learned were:

+- How password-protected files can be tested using password recovery tools.
+- How a password hash can be extracted from a protected PDF.
+- How John the Ripper works with password hashes.
+- How Johnny provides a simpler graphical interface for JTR.
+- How password complexity affects the difficulty of recovering a password.
+- Why strong and unique passwords are important.